-Flexible Dieting is not the “Pop-Tart and ice cream” diet that you have conjured up in your mind.
+Flexible dieting is not the “Pop-Tart and ice cream” diet that you may think it is.
 Unless you have the metabolism of a Greek god, negligible amounts of dietary fiber and a bunch of sugar probably won’t fit your macronutrient needs.
-This is especially true if you’re trying to stay to stay in tip-top shape.
+This is especially true if you’re trying to stay in tip-top shape.

-Flexible Dieting simply promotes the idea that you can (and should) incorporate a few portions of foods that you genuinely enjoy, even if they are on the side of being more nutrient-devoid/empty calorie.
+Flexible dieting simply promotes the idea that you can (and should) incorporate a few portions of foods that you genuinely enjoy, even if they are on the side of being a more nutrient-devoid or empty calorie.

 Q: How much water should I drink?

-A: Being hydrated promotes healthy digestion of the nutrients in the food you eat so don’t neglect water.
-Drink at least 1 ounce of water for every kilogram of your body weight, per day (2.2lb=1kg).
+A: Being hydrated promotes healthy digestion of the nutrients in the food you eat, so don’t neglect water.
+Drink at least 1 ounce of water for every kilogram of your body weight, per day.

-Q: Should I worry about trans fat intake/partially hydrogenated oil?
+Q: Should I worry about trans fat intake and partially hydrogenated oil?

-A: Many readers are likely familiar with trans-fatty acids, which are chemically synthesized from partial hydrogenation of oils and have been shown to promote cardiac complications even in rather minuscule quantities.
+A: Many readers are likely familiar with trans-fatty acids, which have been shown to promote cardiac complications even in rather small amounts.

-However, if you’re taking in less than 1g of trans fat per day then the health ramifications will be negligible.
+However, if you’re taking in less than 1g of trans fat per day then the effect on your health will be minimal.

-Q: So you’re telling me that drinking a can of Coke is basically the same thing as eating brown rice, assuming the carbohydrate/calorie content is the equal?
+Q: So you’re telling me that drinking a can of Coke is basically the same thing as eating brown rice, assuming the carbohydrate and calorie content is equal?

-A: No. No. No. This is not what Flexible Dieting claims at all.
-Drinking soft beverages that derive pretty much all of their calories from sugar (usually sucrose and fructose) is not going to have the same metabolic effects as eating an equivocal amount of carbohydrates from a whole grain, like brown rice.
+A: No. No. No. This is not what flexible dieting claims at all.
+Drinking soft beverages that derive pretty much all of their calories from sugar, usually sucrose and fructose, is not going to have the same metabolic effects as eating an equal amount of carbohydrates from whole grain, like brown rice.

-The main difference is one is basically pure sugar and one is complex carbohydrates with fiber.
+The main difference is that one is basically pure sugar, and one is complex carbohydrates with fiber.
 Most people don’t need much more than 30-40g of sugar per day; thus, drinking a can of Coke will put you over that mark.